How to Manage Teeth Sensitive to Hot Temperatures

 Dentist talking about your sensitive teeth

-3. Talk to your dentist about an in-office fluoride treatment to help decrease sensitivity and strengthen your enamel.
-These generally take a few minutes and include application of a high concentration of fluoride solution, gel, foam, or varnish onto your teeth with a cotton swab, brush, or rinse.
+Introduce a fluoride mouth rinse into your oral care routine.2 At home fluoride rinses and fluoride treatments from your dentist help reduce your risk of teeth sensitivity and can strengthen enamel.2 Talk to your dentist about an in-office fluoride treatment.2 These generally take a few minutes and include application of a high concentration of fluoride solution, gel, foam or varnish onto your teeth with a cotton swab, brush, or rinse.2